 The public has until February 29, 2016 to comment on these proposed rule changes, which would take effect upon publication in the Federal Register.
 Employers and employees who participate in these visa programs will likely be pleased with these changes, which should help skilled and educated workers be more productive and their jobs and contribute more fully to the American economy.

-If you have questions about any of these issues, please do not hesitate to contact the Joseph Law Firm to speak with one of our immigration experts!
+If you have questions about any of these issues, please do not hesitate to contact the Joseph & Hall P.C. to speak with one of our immigration experts!